Oriole Park at Camden Yards: 1992–2008

-The first contest at Oriole Park at Camden Yards was a 5–3 preseason exhibition win over the New York Mets before 31,286 on April 3, 1992.
+The first contest at Oriole Park at Camden Yards was a 5–3 preseason exhibition Orioles win over the New York Mets before 31,286 on April 3, 1992.
 The ballpark officially opened three days later on April 6 with Rick Sutcliffe pitching a complete game shutout in a season-opening 2–0 victory over the Cleveland Indians before a sellout crowd of 44,568.
-Chris Hoiles drove in the first official run at Camden Yards with a ground-rule double that scored Sam Horn in the fifth inning.
+Chris Hoiles drove in the first run at Camden Yards with a ground-rule double that scored Sam Horn in the fifth inning.

 Camden Yards hosted the 1993 MLB All-Star Game.

-On June 18, 1994, an escalator accident injured 43 people; one of the stadium's multiple-story escalators, overcrowded with fans heading to their upper-deck seats, jerked backward, throwing passengers to the bottom landing.
+On June 18, 1994, an escalator accident injured 43 people when one of the stadium's multiple-story escalators, overcrowded with fans heading to the upper deck, jerked backward, throwing passengers to the bottom landing.
 On September 6, 1995, Camden Yards witnessed Cal Ripken Jr.'s record-setting 2,131st consecutive game.
 Exactly one year later, Eddie Murray blasted his 500th home run there.

-Two orange seats stand out from the park's dark green plastic chairs.
-One, located at Section 96, Row 7, Seat 23 in the right-center field bleachers (officially known as the Eutaw Street Reserve sections), commemorates the spot where Murray's 500th home run landed.
-The other, Section 86, Row FF, Seat 10 in the left field bleachers, was the landing spot for Ripken's 278th home run as a shortstop, breaking Chicago Cubs legend Ernie Banks' record for the position.
+One orange seat stands out from the park's dark green plastic chairs.
+Located at Section 96, Row 7, Seat 23 in the right-center field bleachers (officially known as the Eutaw Street Reserve sections), the seat commemorates the spot where Murray's 500th home run landed.
+A second orange seat, Section 86, Row FF, Seat 10 in the left field bleachers, was removed as part of renovations moving the outfield wall.
+That seat was the landing spot for Ripken's 278th home run as a shortstop, breaking Ernie Banks' record for the position.
 That home run was hit on July 15, 1993.
 Ripken finished his career with 345 home runs as a shortstop and 431 overall.